-Cantonese Opera has a new star: Donald Trump
+Cantonese opera has a new star: Donald Trump

 Credit: Anthony Kwan/Getty Images AsiaPac/Getty Images

-Cantonese Opera has a new star: Donald Trump
+Cantonese opera has a new star: Donald Trump

 The year is 1972.
 An inebriated Richard Nixon is fending off table tennis balls fired towards him by Chairman Mao.
 Moments later, a clone of the Chinese leader takes the stage to introduce a young American.